1. Gautama Buddha was born in __________.

 Explanation: Gupta sculpture refined Buddha images with spiritual calmness.

-76. The decline of Buddhism in India began around:
+76. The decline of Buddhism in India began around__________.

 A) Mauryan period